Questions

 Test-Flexible – Some colleges allow students to report scores from alternative tests to the SAT/ACT, including Advanced Placement (AP) tests or International Baccalaureate (IB) tests.

-Test-Blind – A small but increasing number of colleges and universities have adopted a “test-blind” admission policy, which means the college or university will not consider test scores at all in their application review (even if the score is reported).
+Test-Blind – A small but increasing number of colleges and universities have adopted a “test-blind” admission policy, which means the college or university will not consider test scores in their application review (even if the score is reported).

 Tips & Reminders